 Transformer is a static device that transfers AC electrical energy from one circuit to another through electromagnetic induction.
 It is either used to increase i.e. Step up or to decrease i.e. Step down the voltage level.

-There are various types of transformer that can be described as below
+There are various types of transformers that can be described below

 - Single phase 1F Transformer